SirSaibot/bootstrap-playground/README.md

 After a couple of minutes the installation should be complete.
 You can do the next step in the same window.
 From now on just do the next step, you dont need to do this step again.

 ### Start local hosting
-In the cmd window with path of your repository type:
+In the cmd window with path of your folder (where the index.html file is located), type:

 `npm run dev`